kelby-kies/Intro-to-Python/tutorial.md

 - statistical modeling (BCB2)

 ## The Basics.... (first hour)
-### Python on the command line -> should this be covered?
-- how to start/exit python on command line/terminal: python/ exit() or quit()
+### How to run Python

+1. Double click on the Anaconda Navigator that we just downloaded
+2. Launch a new Jupyter Notebook
+3. Navigate to the location where you cloned this tutorial
+4. Open up 'TheBasics.ipynb'

-### Python syntax
+### syntax & Basic Structure

-### passing a variable into a function
+### Arithmetic
+### Strings
+### Variables
-#### define a variable; explain that this variable holds a value
+define a variable; explain that this variable holds a value
-- types of variables: integers, floats, strings
-- integers vs floats
-- Strings
-#### numeric operators
+### Lists
+### Dictionaries
+### Print

 ### basic exercises
-•1.
-Print the sequence alone (without header '6404|')•2.
-Print the sequence alone, all in lower-case•3.
-Print the index of substring 'GAAC' (first occurrence only)•4.
-Make it a RNA sequence and print it out (change every T to U)•5.
-Add 'CAGACACGC' to the end of the sequence and print it out
+1. Print the sequence alone (without header '6404|')
+2. Print the sequence alone, all in lower-case
+3. Print the index of substring 'GAAC' (first occurrence only)
+4. Make it a RNA sequence and print it out (change every T to U)
+5. Add 'CAGACACGC' to the end of the sequence and print it out

-### Lists
+### Functions

-#### What is a function? an algorithm that takes input varibles and gives desired output.
-#### Basic structure of a python code